 The amount of the loss is measured as the difference between the carrying amount of the investment and its recoverable amount.
 Recoverable amount is the higher of the fair value less costs to sell and the present value of the estimated future cash flows.
-Unless there is better evidence of the recoverable amount of the investment, the estimate of impairment of this asset class is based on the equity of the investee (net consolidated equity), adjusted for unrealised gains at the date of measurement.
+In estimating impairment on investments, the investee's equity (or consolidated equity, as the case may be) is taken into consideration, corrected for any unrealised gains at the measurement date, unless better evidence of the recoverable amount of the investment is available.

-The impairment losses and, where appropriate, their reversals are recognized as an expense or income, respectively, in the income statement.
+The impairment losses and, where appropriate, their reversals are recognised as an expense or income, respectively, in the Income statement.
 An impairment loss may be reversed up to the carrying amount of the asset recognised at the date of reversal had no impairment loss been recognised previously.